xlives/xlives.github.io/courses.markdown

 *   Download and install [Pycharm](https://www.jetbrains.com/pycharm/).
     *   Though Pycharm is recommended, any preferred IDE can be used.

-Course taught in the past
+Courses taught in the past
 ---------------------

 *   Algorithm design